LearnersGuild/learning-os/docs/contracts.md

 Once the contract is _closed_, Learners must repay any money borrowed during the _engagement period_, plus interest, as described in "Commitments" below.

 Continuing in the _engagement period_ for 8 months will trigger a _reassessment_.
-This _reassessment_ of the Learner's statistics may render them ineligible to receive further funding.
+This _reassessment_ of the Learner may render them ineligible to receive further funding.
 At such a point, the contract will be deemed _closed_.

 ##### Commitments